 Treasurer Robin Harris

-Director Harris has lived in the City of Chesterfield for nearly ten years with his wife of over 30 years and his son.
+Director Harris has lived in the City of Chesterfield for nearly twenty years with his wife of over 40 years.
+They have one son and three grandchildren.